 The speaker quickly changes his mind about this line of thought.
 He does not actually believe the horses are bothered by the lives they used to live.
 They are able to shake off the past and live in the present.
 They are much more concerned with the natural world around them.

 “Summer by summer” has gone by and “stolen away” the sounds of the crowds cheering.
 The only thing that’s left is what they have now, the “unmolesting meadows.”
-Their names have been “Almanacked,” or filed away and allowed to live on far from the horses themselves.
+Their names have been “Almanacked,” or filed away and allowed to live far from the horses themselves.

 The speaker emphasizes this fact by stating that the horses have managed to “slip…their names.”
 They’ve shrugged off their fame and are now able to “stand at ease” away from the crowds.
-He presents this was being an entirely good change in their circumstances and interprets all their actions in support of this particular conclusion.
+He presents this as being an entirely good change in their circumstances and interprets all their actions in support of this particular conclusion.

-He sees them move and it “must be” with “joy.”
-They have a much greater freedom now than they’ve ever known before.
+He sees them move, and it “must be” with “joy.”
+They have much greater freedom now than they’ve ever known before.
 There are no “stop-watch prophesies” or rules and obligations.
 Now the only people they interact with are the “grooms, and the grooms boy.”
 They come in the evening with “bridles” to guide the horses back to the barn for the night.
 Although the horses are not completely free, the speaker clearly sees the transition from the racetrack to the pasture as a marked improvement.